What's your coaching philosophy?

-- We're all still growing.
 As a fellow trauma survivor, I'm on my own journey of processing, healing, and education.
 When we're not meeting for a session, it's a pretty good bet that I'm either meeting with one of my own team of coaches, mental health professionals, or mentors or reading, researching, and taking a class on some badass subject that helps you do you more confidently and easily.

 Our work together is founded upon a defiant expectation that practicing bravery *can* feel easy for you.
 So I'll want to spend our time together discovering the methods, tools, routines, and habits that do just that.
 My goal is to make your practice of personal bravery feel as easy as possible for you.

-What's a coaching session like?
+What's a typical coaching session like?

 - 5-10 min: We start with smiles, chit-chat, and any catching up of life that needs to happen for that week/month.

 - 10 min: Then I'll ask something like "Where would you like to go today?" or "What's on your list of priorities for today's session?"

 - Using that answer in combination with your initial and overall client goals, we'll dive into the session together!